 In our melting pot of a city, kids are exposed to lots of different languages, and the summer is a great time for children to try to pick up a new one.
 Whether your child yearns to master Chinese, French, German, Italian or Spanish, New York City is home to lots of language immersion summer camps.
-No textbooks at these programs.
+You won't find textbooks at these programs.
 Instead, kids experience the usual seasonal fun—swimming, sports, arts—in their non-native tongue.
 The instructors and counselors are all fluent and not only teach kids the language, they expose them to the culture, too.
-Here are 10 language immersion summer day camps that will have your kids saying hola, bonjour or ciao in no time.
+Here are seven language immersion summer day camps that will have your kids saying hola, bonjour or ciao in no time.

-175 Riverside Boulevard between 68th and 69th Streets
+175 Riverside Boulevard between 68th and 69th Streets?

 Pusteblume International Preschool Camp – Chelsea